lizhaoliu/lizhaoliu.github.io/posts/metaflow_1.md

 * `check_for_acyclicity`: DAG must not contain cycles.
 * `check_for_orphans`: all steps must be reachable from `start`.
 * `check_split_join_balance`:
-    * All fan-out steps must be joined prior to `end`.
+    * All fan-out steps must be joined before `end` is reached.
-    * (note: this may be a bug) A `join` step's parents must match the most recent fan-out steps, such that the following graph is illegal:
+    * Any `join` step's parents must all have the _same_ fan-out step.
+The following graphs are illegal:

 ```mermaid
 graph LR